hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 Since I do not have a smell-prdocuing device, I have simply put essential oils on a flab of the cartboad in the costume.
 The wizard will have to manually open it (I tried doing it with a string but that ended up tipping the whole thing over...)

+At the alert time, the wizard will:
+1) open the smell-latch
+2) turn the light on incrementally
+3) play the gong sound

 ## Part E. Costume the device

+It should look soothing, and be easy to carry around from one place to another.

 ![Possible Designs](https://github.com/hgimonet/sp2021_IDD_Interactive-Lab-Hub/blob/Spring2021/Lab%201/part2_costume.png?raw=true)
-?raw=true)

-**What concerns or opportunitities are influencing the way you've designed the device to look?**

-It should look soothing, and be easy to carry around from one place to another.

 ## Part F. Record

-The interection can be viewed below:
+The interection can be viewed below: **TODO: Upload**

 **Please indicate anyone you collaborated with on this Lab.**